 Periodontists provide focused care for the most important areas of your mouth.
 They have years of extra training and experience caring for your gums.
 Therefore, a periodontist has the expertise needed to actually fix the root cause of tooth loss.
 Furthermore, periodontists can perform specialized treatments not available at general dentist offices.

 Don’t automatically assume replacements are the only option for a damaged or loose tooth.
-If you want the best periodontal care possible, turn to Southern Colorado Periodontics & Implants.
+If you want the best periodontal care possible, turn to Southern Colorado Periodontics & Implants in Colorado Springs, CO.
 Our focus on restorations and preventative care can help save your teeth.
 In cases where the damage is too extensive to fix teeth, we can also assist with implants, bridges, and other options.
 To see which option is right for you, arrange a consultation today.